 -v, --verbose Can be used multiple times.
-Once for detailed output, twice for INFO logging, conda env remove --name FOO conda env remove -n FOO conda env update
+Once for INFO, twice for DEBUG, three times for conda env remove --name FOO conda env remove -n FOO

 -y, --yes Sets any confirmation values to 'yes' automatically.
-Users will not be asked to remote_definition remote environment definition / IPython notebook
+Users will not be asked to